 Two-Way SMS with Customers: The New Way Brands Build Real Conversational Relationships

 Sure, you can automate texting customers when their order has shipped, when it is out for delivery, and when it has arrived.
-That’s a great start.
+That’s a great start in your SMS journey.

-But since SMS is such a sensitive channel, some brands have found success by connecting with customers in a more personalized way.
+But because SMS is such a sensitive channel, some brands have found success by connecting with customers in a more personalized way.
 Like real conversations.

 Two-way SMS is how you accomplish this.
-That’s because two-way SMS is exactly what it sounds like.
+That’s because two-way text messaging is exactly what it sounds like.

 What is two-way SMS messaging?

-Two-way SMS is the ability to hold a conversation with your customers over SMS –– the same way you would with anyone else.
+Two-way text messaging is the ability to hold a conversation with your customers over SMS—the same way you would with anyone else.

 To date, the most popular type of SMS for ecommerce brands is one-way SMS where the brand texts the customer (usually through an automated SMS nurture stream) personalized and relevant information.
 That information is typically:

-While that kind of information is helpful, two-way SMS is more about building a community, about building loyalty, and about delivering on your brand’s promise.
+While that kind of information is helpful, two-way SMS conversations are more about building a community, about building loyalty, and about delivering on your brand’s promise.

-OK, but what’s the issue with one-way SMS messaging for customer communication?
+What's the problem with one-way SMS messaging for customer communication?

 1. Customers can’t reply to you.

-What if they have a question?
-What if they are trying to text back some really important information — say, an address change?
+One of the biggest reasons to open the door for incoming SMS messages is that doing so matches their expectations for the SMS channel.
+What if your customers have a question?
+What if they are trying to text back some really important information—say, an address change?

-Your brand won’t get that information, nor will it necessarily look to the customer as though you didn’t get it.
+You won’t get that information, nor will you necessarily look to the customer as though you didn’t get it.
 They’re expecting the natural rhythm of a real-time text message conversation, so it won’t leave a good impression if you don’t respond.

-From a technology standpoint, since this is how every other type of SMS communication works, there’s no reason for them to think you didn’t receive it.
-This leads us to another massive issue with one-way SMS:
+From a technology standpoint, because this is how every other type of SMS communication works, there’s no reason for them to think you didn’t receive it.
+Again—their expectation with the SMS channel is to engage in SMS conversations with whoever is texting them—your brand included.
+This leads us to another massive issue with one-way SMS.